dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_data_values_async_import-->

-Data values can be sent and imported in an asynchronous fashion by suppling an *async* query parameter set to *true*:
+Data values can be sent and imported in an asynchronous fashion by supplying an *async* query parameter set to *true*:

     /api/26/dataValueSets?async=true

-This will initate an asynchronous import job for which you can monitor the status at the task summaries API.
+This will initiate an asynchronous import job for which you can monitor the status at the task summaries API.
 The API response indicates the unique identifier of the job, type of job and the URL you can use to monitor the import job status.
 The response will look similar to this: